Sabah GDP 2026 — RM88.8B, Growth by Sector

 Government services (federal and state payroll, administration) remain large but are relatively stagnant — growth is constrained by budget cycles rather than economic dynamism.
 Retail trade is growing modestly as urbanisation continues and consumer incomes rise.

-Dominated by palm oil (~11% of state GDP), with smaller contributions from cocoa, rubber, paddy/rice, timber, and aquaculture.
-Agriculture contracted 3.4% in 2024 due to lower palm and cocoa volumes.
+Dominated by palm oil (roughly two-thirds of the agricultural share), with smaller contributions from cocoa, rubber, paddy/rice, timber, and aquaculture.
+Agriculture recovered 0.9% in 2025 after contracting 3.2% in 2024 on lower palm and cocoa volumes.
 Palm oil output has stabilised at ~4.8 million tonnes per year, but replanting of old palm plantations is lagging, and conversion to other crops is slow.

 Cocoa production has fallen from 40,000 tonnes (2010s) to ~22,000 tonnes today, as trees age and farmers switch to the higher-margin palm oil.
 Paddy production remains around 100,000–120,000 tonnes annually, but Sabah imports ~70% of its rice — an ongoing food security concern.

 Manufacturing is limited to palm oil processing mills, basic wood products, food and beverage processing, and non-metallic minerals.
-The sector grew 1.2% in 2024 — sluggish.
+The sector grew 5.0% in 2025 (2024: 1.2%) — improving, but from a small base.
 Sabah lacks a robust industrial base, partly due to high logistics costs (cabotage policy) and competition with Peninsular manufacturers.

 The interior districts (Pensiangan, Nabawan, Tongod, Kundasang) are sparsely populated and contribute little to formal GDP, though subsistence farming and informal trade are significant to local livelihoods.